jdevfullstack-tutorials/display-resolution-review/README.md

 you have bigger fonts especially when your eyesight is poor.

-Viewing distance is a litte bit further since fonts are bigger.
+Viewing distance is a little bit further since fonts are bigger.
 But still, it is a good one.
 That's really good for poor eyesight.
 4k resolution actually does